-SLEOLA shall indemnify and save the State harmless and shall provide a defense of any and all claims, grievances, demands, actions, suits, costs, expenses, or other forms of liability or damages, including attorney's fees and costs, that arise out of or by reason of any action taken or not taken by the State, its officers, agents, employees or representatives for the purpose of complying with any of the provisions of this section; or that arise out of or by reason of the State's reliance on any notice, letter, or authorization forwarded to the State by SLEOLA pursuant to this section.
-SLEOLA assumes full responsibility for the disposition of the funds deducted under this section as soon as they have been remitted by the State to SLEOLA.
-In addition, if an employee who is required to pay a service fee, make a contribution to a charity, and/or provide written proof of a charitable contribution fails to do so, it is solely the responsibility of SLEOLA to take appropriate steps to collect the amount or otherwise enforce the requirement in question.
+Service fees may not be collected from bargaining unit members.
+To the extent that any bargaining unit member seeks reimbursement of service fees that may have been collected prior to June 27, 2018, SLEOLA shall indemnify and save the State harmless and shall defend the State, at the direction of or in cooperation with the Attorney General of Maryland, of any and all claims, grievances, demands, actions, suits, costs, expenses, or other forms of liability or damages, including attorney's fees and costs, that arise out of or by reason of any action taken or not taken by the State, its officers, agents, employees or representatives for the purpose of complying with any of the provisions of this section; or that arise out of or by reason of the State's reliance on any notice, letter, or authorization forwarded to the State by SLEOLA pursuant to the collection of service fees.